cloudmesh/technologies/chapters/tech/rabbitmq.md

 RabbitMQ is based on AMPQ (Advanced Message Queuing Protocol) messaging model [@ampq-article].
 AMPQ is described as follows

-> ``messages are published to exchanges, which are often compared to
+> "messages are published to exchanges, which are often compared to
 > post offices or mailboxes.
 Exchanges then distribute message copies
 > to queues using rules called bindings.
 Then AMQP brokers either
 > deliver messages to consumers subscribed to queues, or consumers
-> fetch/pull messages from queues on demand''
+> fetch/pull messages from queues on demand"

 :o: a citation is missing here.